Aleksei Loktev: Actor

 His last major role was in the movie In Russia (1968).
 Ironically his co-star was Svetlana Savelova, who shot him in the film Farewell, Pigeons!.
 Actors were invited to save the movie from failing, but it did not help.
 Tape still failed at the box office and became final for them.
 Aftet that Loktev rarely appeared on screens, mostly playing small roles.

 His theater career was more successful.
 In those years, tickets for performances in the theater named after Pushkin was given to the load, but posing with Aleksei Loktev halls were full.
 Directed by Boris Ravenskikh staged performances under Loktev.

 In 1972, the elbows behind Ravenskikh left Moscow theater named after Pushkin and moved to the Little Theatre.
 Here he worked until 1980.
 With the death of Boris, Loktev and could no longer find its director.
 Moved to St. Petersburg and became an actor drama named after Pushkin in Leningrad.
 Aleksei was left alone in a strange city, bringing started drinking.

 However, he managed to pull himself together, found the strength come to God.
 Visit the temple every day: helping with the service and baptism.

 Again in Moscow Loktev returned in 1989, joined the troupe of the Glas Moscow Theater.

-In the movie, Loktev in the second half of the 1980s virtually no shot.
-No, he was still in demand, familiar directors offered him the role, allowed to read the script.
-But in those years, the country began to change values, and elbow did not find anything interesting for yourself.
+In the movie, Loktev, in the second half of the 1980s, had virtually no shot.
+He was still in demand, familiar directors offered him the role, allowed to read the script.
+But in those years, the country began to change values, and he did not find anything interesting for himself.